Aliases for PLCD4 Gene

 GeneCards Summary for PLCD4 Gene

-PLCD4 (Phospholipase C, Delta 4) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Akt Signaling.
+PLCD4 (Phospholipase C Delta 4) is a Protein Coding gene.
+Among its related pathways are Metabolism and ERK Signaling.
 GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCH1.
+An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot for PLCD4 Gene

 Hydrolyzes the phosphatidylinositol 4,5-bisphosphate (PIP2) to generate 2 second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3).
 DAG mediates the activation of protein kinase C (PKC), while IP3 releases Ca(2+) from intracellular stores.
 Required for acrosome reaction in sperm during fertilization, probably by acting as an important enzyme for intracellular Ca(2+) mobilization in the zona pellucida-induced acrosome reaction.
 May play a role in cell growth.
 Modulates the liver regeneration in cooperation with nuclear PKC.
 Overexpression up-regulates the Erk signaling pathway and proliferation.